 Furthermore, the choice of materials can influence the pigeon’s performance in terms of flight, breakability, and visibility.
 Thus, having an understanding is not only an ecological concern but also a matter of sports performance and safety.

-As we delve deeper into the composition and evolution of clay pigeon materials, we’ll discover the balance manufacturers try to achieve between sustainability, performance, and cost.
+As we delve deeper into the composition and evolution of clay pigeon materials, we’ll discover the balance manufacturers try to achieve between eco-friendliness, performance, and cost.

 The evolution of clay pigeon materials